Metranohm/fantasy-film-back-end/README.md

-# Fantasy Film Making Back End
+# Filmingo: Fantasy Filmmaking

 Click here to create some [Movie Magic!]()

-## About Fantasy Filmmakers
+## About Filmingo

-Welcome to Fantasy Filmmakers, an ALG Production!
+Welcome to Filmingo: Fantasy Filmmaking, an ALG Production!

 Have you ever thought that though a movie may have been good, it would have been way better had there been a different actor/actress in a particular role?
 Well, then you have come to the right place.This application is a group project inspired by the concept of creating your own dream movie cast for any movie of your choice.